 During my time at the University, I was able to take a couple of classes which were incredibly FUN, User Interface Design and Developing Web Mashups.
 This where I really got to dig into php and using web-based apis, and more importantly were I really started getting excited about usability and accessibility.

-I LOVE TO KEEP LEARNING - AND - TEACHING
+I LOVE TO KEEP LEARNING

 Skills and Tools